Fufuxx/RailsEth/README.md

 ##### Usage

-Clone / Dl then run npm install and bundle install Note - You should have pg running
+Clone / Dl then run npm install and bundle install

+Note - You should have pg running and check config/database.yml to make sure you connec to your db

 rake db:migrate